Actions

 Redirect on action success

-Section titled Dynamic redirect on action successIf you need to decide where to redirect to dynamically, you can use an action’s result on the server.
+Section titled Redirect on action successIf you need to redirect to a new route on success, you can use an action’s result on the server.
 A common example is creating a product record and redirecting to the new product’s page, e.g. /products/[id]

 .